apollographql/apollo-link/SPEC.md

   //next makes a request call on the next link in the chain const httpResult = next(operation);

-  //subscriber would notifiy pollingObservable of the result httpResult.subscribe(this.subscriber);
+  //subscriber would notify pollingObservable of the result httpResult.subscribe(this.subscriber);

   //next can be called multiple times, so make the request on the interval